dqminh/ViKiWidget/README.md

 ## GET videos

-Returns videos metadata with supports for some filters.
-Supported data type are JSON and XML
+Returns videos metadata with support for some filters.
+Supported response types are JSON and XML.

 ### Request